 - Understand that there are endless possibilities in life

-Here are 2 pumpkin activities–one kitchen and art–to complement the book:
+Here are 2 pumpkin activities–one kitchen and one art–to complement the book:

 #3: Kids/Grandkids in the Kitchen Making Pumpkin Bread

-There are many things you can do with pumpkin around the Fall holidays.
+There are many things you can do with pumpkins around the Fall holidays.
 Mrs. Vanatoli made:

 - Pumpkin soup